nator333/weekly-task/README.md

 ## Schedule
 ### Everyday
+  - Read 3 pieces of news and summarize it.
+  - Daimoku 10 minutes
-  - Make 1 commit
+  - Listen to AEE 1 episode at least
 ### ◆ Mon
   - Read Human Revolution 50 pages
 ### ◆ Tue
-  - Read 5 pieces of news
   - Read 1 article in workbook
 ### ◆ Wed
-  - Listen AEE
   - Watch 1 episode of Friends
 ### ◆ Thu
-  - Read 5 pieces of news
   - Listen to vocabulary audio
 ### ◆ Fri
   - Listen to AEE
   - Watch 1 episode of anime
 ### ◆ Sat
   - Read Human Revolution 100 pages
-  - Focus on development
 ### ◆ Sun
-  - Browse a job
+  - Browse a job and develop